Suggested Searches

 FLIGHT SUMMARY

-With support from a Tipping Point award managed by NASA’s Flight Opportunities program, U.S.-based Varda Space Industries has manufactured a heat shield based on NASA technology and will test how effectively it protects a spacecraft capsule and the payloads inside it from the extreme heat of speeding through Earth’s atmosphere.
+With support from a Tipping Point award managed by NASA’s Flight Opportunities program, U.S. company Varda Space Industries manufactured a heat shield based on NASA technology, testing how effectively it protects spacecraft capsules and the payloads inside them from the extreme heat of speeding through Earth’s atmosphere.

-The shield protecting the capsule on its return to Earth includes C-PICA manufactured by Varda.
-Varda licensed C-PICA from NASA, and the agency’s Flight Opportunities program provided support for flight testing it.
-This flight test will provide Varda data to evaluate the effectiveness of its C-PICA, comparing it to the standard set by NASA-manufactured C-PICA.
+The shield protecting each capsule on its return to Earth includes C-PICA manufactured by Varda.
+Varda licensed C-PICA from NASA, and the agency’s Flight Opportunities program provided support to flight test it.

-The knowledge transfer of C-PICA’s production process and flight testing support exemplifies how NASA is fostering the successful growth of an orbital economy in the United States.
+The knowledge transfer of C-PICA’s production process and flight testing support exemplifies how NASA is fostering the successful growth of America’s orbital economy.

 June 23, 2025